A friend can help to verify some features

 Change your position at a slow and even rate of speed and complete each change in about five seconds.

 Improve any part of your position anytime you want to improve it equally when a friend is observing your position as when you're alone.
-When you move a part of your position independently of a suggestion by a friend who’s observing your position due to respect for the friend improve your position more slowly than the friend could perceive.

 You can stop practicing yoga anytime even when you intended or expected to remain still for a longer time.
-Although you can try to remain seated still as long as you intend don't suppose that you're obliged to remain still as long as you intended, or because you told someone who's observing your position how long you intended to remain seated still.
+Although you can try to remain seated still as long as you intend don't suppose that you're obliged to remain still as long as you intended or because you told someone who's observing your position how long you intended to remain seated still.

-Don't talk about or signal your emotions when you’re remaining seated still to benefit from the position of your body because that will distract your attention from the inner concerns of yoga and you won't be able to maintain a beneficial position.
+Don't talk about or signal your emotions while you’re remaining seated still to benefit from the position of your body because that will distract your attention from the inner concerns of yoga and you won't be able to maintain a beneficial position.

-The friend observing your position should not try to influence your experience any other way except to suggest how you can improve the position of your body by saying clear and simple words of advice about your position –
+The friend observing your position should not try to influence your experience any other way except by saying clear and simple words to suggest how you can improve the position of your body, or by touching a part of your position with their hands to guide how you can improve that part of your position.

-Or by touching a part of your position with their hands to guide how you can improve that part of your position.
-You or your friend might prefer that they will not touch your position but only speak suggestions to you about it.
+7 You or your friend might prefer that they not touch your position but only speak suggestions to you about your position.

 The friend should not touch your feet, ankles, shins, thighs, hips or the front of your body.
-The contact between your friend’s hands and your body should be gentle.

 Your friend's hands should touch your body only the minimum of time that they need to guide a part of your body into an improved position.

-7 The friend should consider all the factors of your position in the order that each factor is described in this chapter during every session that you remain seated still.
-The order of factors of your position that they consider should always be the same.
-The friend should consider only the factors of your position that are described in this chapter.
-The friend might speak suggestions near the beginning and possibly again near the middle of a session of you remaining seated still.
+8 Your friend should consider all the features of your position in the order that each feature is described in this chapter during every session that you remain seated still except the last session.
+The order of features of your position that they consider should always be the same.

-The friend should comment about every factor of your position that they think is important.
-The friend should not comment about more than two or three factors of your position during a session of you remaining seated still.
-The friend might choose to not comment about a factor of your position that appears mistaken but not hindering a most of all beneficial position.
+The friend should comment about every feature of your position that they think is important.
+The friend should comment about only one, two or three factors of your position during a session of you remaining seated still.

-When you're seated in a beginner's cross-legged position the ends of your shins as near as possible to your knees should be supported on the upper side of your ankles and feet beneath them or on small firm cushions or piles of folded cloth.
-When you’re seated on a chair your feet and ankles should be situated directly beneath your knees so that the ends of your thighs at your knees are supported firmly.
+The ends of both of your shins as near as possible to your knees should be supported on the upper side of your ankles and feet beneath them or on small firm cushions or piles of folded cloth.
+The friend should observe that you’re maintaining your shins in contact, one shin touching the other.

 Your friend might ask you some questions to verify that your position is supported firmly and comfortably.

-Your friend might suggest that you stand your backbone more upright, or that you curve or lean forward farther.
+10 Your backbone should be standing upright and curved or leaned forward slightly.
+Your friend might suggest that you stand your backbone more upright or that you curve or lean forward farther.

 When you're seated in a beginner's cross-legged position your friend might remind you to curve your body toward the side far enough to press the end of your shin at your knee downward firmly on your ankle and foot -between your ankle and heel- of your opposite leg beneath it.
-When you seated in a developing cross-legged position your friend might remind you to curve your body toward the side far enough toThere is a similar right or left sidee

 Both of your elbows should extend outward an equal distance from the sides of your body.
 Your friend can guide both of your elbows into improved positions with their hands.
 The positions of your arms should be similar.